mikeyhoward1977/synchronized-post-publisher/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automate the publishing of multiple posts and pages at the same time.
+Automate the publishing of multiple documents, posts and pages at the same time.

 == Description ==